dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 ---------------------

-In addition to the ``afterwards`` and ``cleanup`` clauses, a block may also contain an ``exception`` clause.
-The exception clause establishes a handler for a condition much like the ``let handler`` statement, but before it runs the handler calls the block's exit procedure and takes a nonlocal exit.
+In addition to the ``afterwards`` and ``cleanup`` clauses, a block may also contain any number of ``exception`` clauses.
+The exception clauses establish handlers for a condition much like the ``let handler`` statement, but before they run the handler calls the block's exit procedure and takes a nonlocal exit.
 In other words, it takes a short cut out of the normal flow of control.
 The ``signal`` function that signaled the condition never returns to its caller.
 Instead, the